• Skip to primary navigation

 The Extra card also helps keep your utilization rate low, which is the second largest part of your credit score.
 Since you can’t carry a balance, your credit utilization resets every day.
 Without any credit balances, your credit utilization rate with Extra stays low.

-How Much Does the Extra Debit Card Cost?
+How Much Does the Extra Card Cost?

-The cost is the downside of the Extra debit card.
+The cost is the downside of the Extra card.
 They have two plans, both of which have a hefty annual fee.

 The Credit Building Plan includes ‘debit that builds credit,’ 24/7 customer support, the Extra spending app, and a debit card for $240 a year.
 Right now, Extra is offering this plan at $149.